 What is the difference between ED1 and ED2?

 The main difference between Early Decision 1 and Early Decision 2 is the application deadline.
-The deadline for ED1 is November 15, and the deadline for ED2 is January 1.
-This creates two pools of Early Decision applicants, and as a result students are considered in separate rounds of competition.
+The deadline for ED1 is Nov.
+15, and the ED2 deadline is Jan.
+1. This creates two pools of Early Decision applicants, and as a result students are considered in separate rounds of competition.
+Check with your college counselor to select the ED round that best suits your needs and school schedule.

 What if you’re not admitted under ED?

-Every year some ED applicants are denied, yet many students who are not admitted ED are deferred for consideration in the Regular Decision applicant pool.
+Every year some ED applicants are denied, but many students who are not admitted ED are deferred for consideration in the Regular Decision applicant pool.

 What about financial aid?